0x41gawor/oast-proj/docs/zeszyt/zeszyt.md

 ### Paths

-Path is described by nodes and links by which it goes.
+core.model.Path is described by nodes and links by which it goes.

 Zapis: